InHouseQueue/InHouseQueue/README.md

 - `/start` - Start a queue
 - `/win` - Initiate a vote once a game has been completed.
 The team, first to 6 votes, will be confirmed as the winner.
 It can only be run in the dedicated game lobby.
 - `/leaderboard` - Displays the leaderboard. `Wins / Win rate %`
+Other options `/leaderboard mvp` `leaderboard mmr` - Show leaderboard of MMR or MVP

 ### Admin commands
-Note: `admin reset ...` Commands are executed immediately but require someone to rejoin the queue to refresh the Embed.
+Note: `admin reset user` and `/admin reset queue` Commands are executed immediately but require someone to rejoin the queue to refresh the Embed.

+- **`/admin reset leaderboard`** - Resets all wins, losses and games played.

 - **`/admin reset user [member]`** - Removes the member from all queues.
 ```